 I am 27 years old and in the last eight months I have for the first time experienced ‘regular periods’.
-It is for the first time I have known what it is like to have my cycles start in 28-30 days and to bleed for a week.
+It is for the first time I have known what it is like to have my cycles start in 28-30 days.
+And to bleed for a week.
 This feeling of experiencing ‘regular’ periods, is pretty phenomenal.
 I love it!

 “I was diagnosed with Polycystic Ovarian Syndrome or PCOS at the age of 16 and right from menarche my cycles were never ‘regular’ or ‘normal’.”

 While that goes pretty much in sync with my personality, my relationship with my periods was dysfunctional.
-I say this because having my period felt like having a certain type of guests over, a type that never called before coming and decide to stay over as long as they’d wish.
+I say this because having my period felt like having a certain type of guests over.
+A type that never called before coming and decide to stay over as long as they’d wish.

 After being diagnosed with the help of my homeopathic doctor, I thought the biggest change my condition would bring would be the difficulty in carrying a baby.
 Since that did not seem like a cause of major worry back then, I did not really take to the advice given by my doctor to exercise and keep fit.
 Symptoms such as excessive body and facial hair showed gradually, but because that was something I was already predisposed to it wasn’t a terribly huge issue in my head.
 I also did not end up putting on a lot of weight, so I quickly normalized my condition of Polycystic Ovarian Syndrome, and learnt to live with it.